benedictwagnall/familiarisation/README.md

-A simple webpage that counts the number of times that you press a button.
+A webpage that counts the number of times that you press a button, built with React js.

 This is a simple project with the purpose of familiarising myself with React.
 The idea is that this project will give me some experience with setting up and installing React, giving me a starting point for further experimentation.